 This response to an otherwise rhetorical question elicited a smattering of applause from the town hall, and put the Congressman on his heels.
 This response to an otherwise rhetorical question was the tide of the minimum wage fight rising in the face of dwindling opposition.

 It’s a simple rallying cry being trumpeted all over the country right now in the name of raising the minimum wage.
 It’s a declaration in a town hall in Florida that marginally higher prices for goods are well worth making sure that our fellow Americans can make enough money to pay their bills.
-It’s an announcement from a pizza chain in Minnesota that paying higher wages to their staff ensures future earnings and allows them to offer better service for their customers.
-It's states like Connecticut and Maryland not waiting for Congress to act and voting to raise their minimum wages to $10.10 an hour.
+It’s an announcement from a pizza chain in Minnesota that paying higher wages to their staff ensures future earnings and allows them to offer better service to their customers.
+It is states like Connecticut and Maryland not waiting for Congress to act and voting to raise their minimum wages to $10.10 an hour.

 Yet, Republicans continue to stand in the way.
 Just yesterday, Governor Mary Fallin signed a law that bars all Oklahoma cities from setting their own mandatory minimum wage, effectively freezing it at the federal level of $7.25 an hour.